Logan-010/static-serve/README.md

 # static-serve

-## this branch is the same as main, however it serves from the same directory as the executable rather than from site/
-serves a static site on http://localhost:8080
+serves a static website,
-NOTE!! this serves a index.html file located in the same directory as the executable file. for example (windows), in the site's directory you would put serve.exe and index.html
+for this branch (alternate), it serves an index.html located in the same directory as the executable

 file structure example
 ---